copsTvFan/cops-episode-guide/guide.md

 **War on Drugs 1 Special Edition**

-- (Passaic County NJ -- 5:14 PM Officer Assistance Call) Sheriff's Department --
+- (Passaic County, NJ -- 5:14 PM Officer Assistance Call) Sheriff's Department --
   Officer Jason DeGroat says it is a great place to live and goes on a call looking for a car.
 The white punk driver runs from a blue car with two passengers and is caught after dumping his bundle of 50 heroin bags.
-- Maui HI (1:25 PM Traffic Stop) No license plate leads to a man fleeing through a condo and the cop loses him and checks his car.
+- Maui, HI (1:25 PM Traffic Stop) No license plate leads to a man fleeing through a condo and the cop loses him and checks his car.
 Other cops catch him and take him back to jail.
-- Passaic NJ (4:58 PM Suspicious Activity) White guy in a Rangers shirt buys heroin and is sweating buckets, then taken to jail.
+- Passaic, NJ (4:58 PM Suspicious Activity) White guy in a Rangers shirt buys heroin and is sweating buckets, then taken to jail.
 AKA Drug Busts 1.

 ## CP-1617